scottishgovernment/economicactionplan.mygov.scot/pages/place/rural-economy.md

 We have provided over £750 million of support to over 10,000 individual projects across Scotland through the [Scottish Rural Development Programme](https://www.ruralnetwork.scot/funding/scottish-rural-development-programme); including over 240 LEADER projects to encourage communities and individuals to develop projects to meet local needs.

-## Housing

-We are committing up to £750,000 until 2020 to support the Rural Innovation Support Service to broker collaborative innovation in the food and drink supply chain.

-We will continue to support the building of more houses in rural areas to meet local needs, including via the £30 million Rural and Island Housing Fund.
-Through the Self-Build Loan Fund piloted in the Highland Council Area we have delivered 14 new homes.

 ## Transport

 We are working collaboratively with Regional Transport Partnerships, Scottish Rural Action and other key rural stakeholders to ensure that rural needs are being captured as part of the development of policies that will underpin the new National Transport Strategy to be published by the end of 2019.